Parking

 Wheelchairs

-Wheelchairs are available at our ZooShop, free of charge.
-Limited availability on a first come, first served basis.
-No reservations.
+Wheelchairs are available at our ZooShop, free of charge, on a first come, first served basis.
+The Zoo does not allow reservations for mobility aids.

 Strollers